aul12/ROBOT/README.md

 ``

 Create a new folder in your working directory (for example ~/OpenCVInstallation).
-In the Terminal change into the folder (cd ~/OpenCVInstallation).
+In the Terminal change directory to folder (cd ~/OpenCVInstallation).
 Then run:

 ``
 git clone https://github.com/Itseez/opencv.git
 ``

-Next compile it therefore create a build directory:
+Next compile it, therefore create a build directory:

-Change into the repo:
+Change to repo folder:
 ``
 cd opencv
 ``